rooklift/gofish2/README.md

 # gofish2

-Unfinished replacement for the original [gofish](https://github.com/rooklift/gofish) library.
+Replacement for the original [gofish](https://github.com/rooklift/gofish) library.
+It does what I need and is much simpler...